ailur-backup/Burgernotes/APIDOCS.md

 POST - /api/editnote - edit notes, provide "secretKey", "noteId", and "content" "content" should be encrypted.

+POST - /api/editnotetitle - edit note titles, provide "secretKey", "noteId", and "content" "content" should be encrypted.

 POST - /api/removenote - remove notes, provide "secretKey" and "noteId"

 ## More stuff